jonasoesch/p9/3-conceptual.md

 # Perception-oriented classification {#sec:perception-oriented}

 The discussion of the literature in the previous sections has shown that readers understand relationships by comparing targets in their working memory and that animation is more beneficial when it is applied to objects close to reality.
 It has also shown that none of the existing classifications could be used to link transition understanding to animation.
 This chapter, therefore, reconceptualizes the transition types seen in previous chapters so that it is explicit what the reader needs to compare.
-It also expresses the elements of comparison in terms of characters, attributes and context to favor an interpretation that is closer to real-life concepts and should help to define congruent animations.
+It also expresses the elements of comparison in terms of characters, attributes, and context to favor an interpretation that is closer to real-life concepts and should help to define congruent animations.
 This will lead to recommendations on how to use animation for the different transition types.

 ##  Core concepts {#sec:our-model}

 The central element of the proposed re-conceptualization is the comparison target which will be called a character.
 The size of a character is defined by its attributes.
 Finally, the context is one of the factors that can make the relationship between characters more complex (compare to section [-@sec:comparison]).

-(TODO:graphic)

 ### Characters ![](img/char.pdf)

 A character is what we have called a *target* (@sec:comparison).
-In its simplest form it takes up one slot in the readers' working memory.
+In its simplest form, it takes up one slot in the readers' working memory.
 Characters are clearly distinguishable and nameable visual entities in the chart.
 It can be a dot, a line or any other mark.
 In visualization, these entities are very often identified by one or more independent, categorical variables.
 For example countries, genders, age groups, etc. Even though this definition might seem abstract at first, it is in most cases very easy to identify characters in narrative visualization.
 That is because the narrative will often explicitly identify them.
 But characters can also be identified implicitly and through visual statistics.

-This indicates that characters are something that only truly exists in the readers mind and can be dependent existing knowledge.
+This indicates that characters are something that only truly exists in the reader's mind and can be dependent on existing knowledge.
 One example for this is, that multiple characters can be grouped into a unifying character.
 Switzerland, Italy, and France could form the group *European countries* while Japan, China, and Korea might be combined into *Asian countries*.
-Grouping is therefore one way to reduce the cognitive load by relying on long term memory.
+Grouping is, therefore, one way to reduce the cognitive load by relying on long term memory.

 ### Attributes ![](img/attr.pdf)